On the Non-Identification of Revenue Production Functions: Non-Identification of Revenue Production Functions

-\begin{corollary}[Non-Identification From Markov] The Markov assumption \ref{asspt:markov} does not lead to identification of the production function when output quantities are unobserved. \end{corollary}
+\begin{corollary}[Non-Identification From Markov] The Markov Assumption \ref{asspt:markov} does not lead to identification of the production function when output quantities are unobserved. \end{corollary}

-This corollary is embedded in the main theorem, but is worth emphasizing as the Markov assumption has been the main identifying assumption in the production function literature thus far.
+This corollary is embedded in the main theorem but is worth emphasizing as the Markov assumption has been the main identifying assumption in the production function literature thus far.

 \begin{corollary}[Non-Identification From First-Order Conditions] The cost minimization first-order conditions can be rewritten in terms of observables as, and hence contain no additional information relative to the revenue production function. \begin{proof} Impose equality on the constraint in Eq. \eqref{eq:costmin} by the strict monotonicity assumption of the production function with respect to $\mathbf{V}_{it}$, take the first derivative, and plug in the expression for $\lambda_{it}$ from Eq. \eqref{eq:marginal_cost}.
-This gives Eq. \eqref{eq:foc}, which is equivalent to the revenue production function. \end{proof} \end{corollary}
+This gives Eq. \eqref{eq:foc}, which is implied by the revenue production function. \end{proof} \end{corollary}

 Thus, the first-order conditions depend on the same functions as the revenue production function does.
 As a result, neither can they be used to identify $F(\cdot)$.
-This is of course, not surprising, as we used these first-order conditions to derive the result in Theorem \ref{thm:nonIdentification_K}.
-Yet, it is also worth emphasizing, given that many papers have used first-order conditions for the estimation of production functions \citep[VI.B]{Gandhi2017identification}.
+This is, of course, not surprising as we used these first-order conditions to derive the result in Theorem \ref{thm:nonIdentification_K}.
+Yet, it is also worth emphasizing, given that many papers have used first-order conditions for the estimation of production functions, albeit under additional conditions that together do provide identification \citep[VI.B]{Gandhi2017identification}.